White-tailed spider

 White-tailed spiders are vagrant hunters that seek out and envenom prey rather than spinning a web to capture it; their preferred prey is other spiders.

 They are reported to bite humans, with effects including a red mark, and local itchiness, swelling and pain.
 On rare occasions, bites can cause nausea, vomiting, malaise or headache.
 Although ulcers and necrosis have been attributed to the bites, a scientific study by Isbister and Gray (2003) showed they had other causes, mostly infections.
 A study of 130 white-tailed spider bites found no necrotic ulcers or confirmed infections.

 Taxonomy

 Ludwig Carl Christian Koch described Lampona cylindrata in 1866 and Lampona murina in 1873.
-The genus name comes from the Latin lampo ("to shine").
+The name comes from the Latin lampo ("to shine").
 The species name cylindrata refers to the cylindric body shape, while murinus means "mouse-gray" in Latin.

 Description

 The two common species of white-tailed spiders are Lampona cylindrata and Lampona murina.
 They are similar in appearance; L. cylindrata is slightly larger with females being up to 18 mm long while males are up to 12 mm in body length.
 The legs span approximately 28 mm.
 The two species are not easily distinguished without microscopic examination.
 They are slender spiders with dark reddish to grey, cigar-shaped body and dark orange-brown banded legs.
 The grey abdomen has two pairs of faint white spots and—usually but not always—a distinct white spot at the tip just above the spinnerets.

 The similarities have led people to think there is only one species of white-tailed spider.
 It is possible that not all white-tailed species have been identified.
 The descriptor, white tail, is applied to a variety of species of spiders for which a distal white mark on their abdomen is a distinctive feature; other markings disappear with moultings but the white tail remains to adulthood.

 L. cylindrata lay pinkish eggs which are enclosed in a flattened silk capsule and are guarded by the female until they hatch.